JBethay/DotSec/README.md

 <details>
 <summary>Inject Details</summary>

-[CWE-89](https://cwe.mitre.org/data/definitions/89.html) SQL Injection.
+<a href="https://cwe.mitre.org/data/definitions/89.html">CWE-89</a> SQL Injection.
 This project demonstrates a typical SQL injection vulnerability.
-Navigate to [http://localhost:YOURPORT/swagger/index.html](http://localhost:YOURPORT/swagger/index.html) to explore two endpoints: one vulnerable to SQL injection attacks and the other designed to be resistant.
+Navigate to <a href="http://localhost:YOURPORT/swagger/index.html">http://localhost:YOURPORT/swagger/index.html</a> to explore two endpoints: one vulnerable to SQL injection attacks and the other designed to be resistant.
 Use the following payload to test each endpoint and observe the differences!

 **Payload:**
 ```json